-Anna was a Fulbright Fellow in Nairobi, Kenya, where she focused on creative writing.
+Anna was a Fulbright Fellow in Nairobi, Kenya, where she wrote, taught, and explored.
 She has also served as a contributing editor at Waxwing Literary Journal, where she especially liked to review literature in translation.
 Her writing is a “notable” pick in Best American Sports Writing 2012; a “best commentary” finalist from the 2015 Mirror Awards; and a 2016 first-place winner from SPJ-Detroit in online investigative reporting.

 Anna graduated from the University of Michigan’s Residential College with highest honors, double majoring in History of Art and Creative Writing & Literature, and minoring in Crime and Justice.
 She also graduated from Warren Wilson College’s MFA Program for Writers, where she focused on fiction.

 Anna grew up in St. Joseph, Michigan, a little town on Lake Michigan.
 She wrote about it here.
-For a few years, after college and before moving to Detroit, Anna lived and worked in an intentional community — kind of like an urban commune — in Boston called Haley House.
-For fifty years, the live-in community at Haley House has been grounded in the active work of simplicity, creative nonviolence, self-governance, community, and social justice, especially as it relates to poverty and economic inequity.
+For a few years, after college and before moving to Detroit, Anna lived and worked in Boston in an intentional community — kind of like an urban commune — called Haley House.
+For more than fifty years, the live-in community at Haley House has been grounded in the active work of simplicity, creative nonviolence, self-governance, community, and social justice, especially as it relates to poverty and economic inequity.
 There is also a lot of laughter.

 Sometimes, Anna likes to do things that involve neither writing nor reading nor asking people questions.
-These things include running, hiking,, bike-riding, cheering for Detroit and University of Michigan sports teams, yoga, cooking, going to see fun shows (comedy, movies, theater, music), playing games with her nieces and nephews (or anyone, really), and generally wandering around.
+These things include running, hiking, bike-riding, cheering for Detroit and University of Michigan sports, cooking, going to see fun shows (comedy, movies, theater, music), playing games with her nieces and nephews (or anyone, really), and generally wandering around.